Child Protection Unit

 Trauma-Informed Practices in Schools

-See how Second Step for Early Learning–Grade 8, including the Child Protection Unit for Early Learning–Grade 5, supports trauma-informed practices to create a climate of social-emotional safety in schools.
+See how the Second Step® family of programs, including the Child Protection Unit, supports trauma-informed practices to create a climate of social-emotional safety in schools.

 See Chart (PDF)

-Learn how policies and procedures, staff training, student lessons, and family materials in the Child Protection Unit for Early Learning through Grade 5 help keep children safe from child abuse and neglect (30 minutes).
+Learn how policies and procedures, staff training, student lessons, and family materials in the Child Protection Unit help keep children safe from child abuse and neglect (30 minutes).

 Learn about best practices in child abuse prevention and ask questions directly from our team of experts.
 Live sessions are free and held on weekdays throughout the school year.